rajivnathan/groceryfrontend/README.md

 ## Grocery Store Inventory System Setup
 The grocery store inventory front end and back end projects need to be created before you start the lab exercises.
 Codewind has the capability to create a new project or import existing projects.
 In this setup phase, we’ll import an initial frontend application and create the backend application, and then connect them together.

-### Important note
+### ⚠️ Important note ⚠️
 These instructions have been tailored to the environment for this specific lab's virtual machine.
 If you want to complete the lab on your own device you should follow the instructions on the **master** branch.

 ### Step 1: Import the frontend project
 This step demonstrates Codewind's import feature that allows you to start from an existing project.

-1. Copy the groceryfrontend project to the codewind workspace and start Visual Studio Code
+1. The groceryfrontend project has been cloned to a local folder on the lab VM to avoid potential network problems during the lab.
+Copy the groceryfrontend project to the codewind workspace and start Visual Studio Code using the startup script.
+Open a Terminal _(Applications > System Tools > MATE Terminal)_ and enter the following commands:
     a. `sudo cp -r ~/codewind-lab/groceryfrontend ~/codewind-workspace/groceryfrontend`
     b. `sudo lab-start`
+  Note: If prompted for password enter `cas2019con`
-2. Import the frontend project from the Codewind Explorer menu by right clicking on Projects and selecting `Add Existing Project`. (**Note**: For Eclipse, the Codewind Explorer can be viewed by navigating to Window > Show View > Other… > Codewind > Codewind Explorer.
-Furthermore, the project first needs to be imported to the Eclipse workspace by using the Eclipse Import... > General > Projects from Folder or Archive, and importing the frontend project from the codewind-workspace directory, you cloned above.
-You can now view the project from `Add Existing Project...` menu option from the Codewind plugin in the Codewind Explorer)
+2. Import the frontend project from the Codewind Explorer menu by right clicking on Projects and selecting `Add Existing Project`.
   ![image](https://user-images.githubusercontent.com/20015929/67326859-15169380-f4e5-11e9-88d7-c92d2c879689.png)
 3. As the project imports, Codewind will detect the project type.
 Verify that it detects the project type correctly (nodejs).
 Click **Yes** to finish importing the project.
 The project will appear in the Codewind view and will start building automatically.
 The first build may take some time to complete because images will need to be pulled and build dependencies downloaded.